trilliwon/ABL/_posts/2017-12-06-computer-vision.md

   - The output pixels value is determined as a weighted sum of input pixel values
   - Filter coefficients
 - Convolution Filtering
+- Symmetric kernel has same results of correlation and convolution filtering.

+# Separable Linear Filtering
+- The process of performing a convolution requires K2 operations per pixel, where K is the size (width or height) of the convolution kernel.
+- In many cases, this operation can be speed up by first performing a 1D horizontal convolution followed by a 1D vertical convolution, requiring 2K operations.
+- If this is possible, then the convolution kernel is called separable.
+  - **K = vh<sup>T</sup>**

 ---